-Deployment health appears as a real-time status at the top of your Deployment's information page.
-Deployment health is meant to show whether or not the most important components within your Deployment are running as expected.
+After you create a Deployment, its real-time health status appears at the top of the Deployment information page.
+Deployment health indicates if the components within your Deployment are running as expected.

-- Your Deployment's webserver and/or scheduler are restarting or otherwise not in a healthy, running state.
+- Unhealthy (Red): Your Deployment webserver or scheduler are restarting or otherwise not in a healthy, running state.

-If your Deployment is unhealthy, check the status of your tasks and wait for a few minutes.
+If your Deployment is unhealthy or the status can't be determined, check the status of your tasks and wait for a few minutes.
 If your Deployment is unhealthy for more than five minutes, review the scheduler logs in the Cloud UI or contact Astronomer support.